UAlberta-EcoCar/Esc-Code/README.md

 # Esc-Code
-Code for using an Arduino to Controll a HobbyKing motor ESC
+Code for using an Arduino to Control a HobbyKing motor ESC